cloudfoundry/service-fabrik-cli-plugin/user_documentation_cf_cli_plugin.md

 <img src="https://github.com/SAP/service-fabrik-cli-plugin/blob/master/images/plugin_screenshot1.png" height="400">

 **Additional note:** This command works exactly the same wayas &quot;listing all backups&quot;.
 It just filters the listto display only the backups of the service-instance required by you.

+### Listing all backups of a deleted service-instance

+**Command:** cf list-backup SERVICE\_INSTANCE\_NAME --deleted

+**Usage:** This command is used to fetch all backups of a deleted service instance.
+You need to provide the name of service-instance, you want the list of backups for, as a parameter.
+Upon successful execution, the plugin will display a list of all backups of the service-instance.
+**Expected Output:**

+Getting the list of  backups in the org [ORG_NAME] / space [SPACE_NAME] / service instance [SERVICE\_INSTANCE\_NAME] ...

+OK

+[List of backups]

+**Additional note:** This command works same as cf list-backup [SERVICE\_INSTANCE\_NAME], but only works on deleted service instance name.

+### Listing all backups of a service-instance by instance guid:

+**Command:** cf list-backup --guid SERVICE\_INSTANCE\_GUID

+**Usage:** This command is used to fetch backups for deleted service instances using instance guid.
+You need to provide the Guid of service-instance, you want the list of backups for, as a parameter.
+Upon successful execution, the plugin will display a list of all backups of the service-instance.

+**Expected Output:**

+Getting the list of  backups in the org [ORG_NAME] / space [SPACE_NAME] / service instance GUID [SERVICE\_INSTANCE\_GUID] ...

+OK

+[List of backups]

+**Additional note:** This command works same as cf list-backup [SERVICE\_INSTANCE\_NAME], but also works on deleted service instance.

+### Listing service instance events:

+**Command:** cf instance-events [--delete|--create|--update]

+**Usage:** This command is used to fetch all events of all service instances within the space.
+Upon successful execution of the command, the plugin will print all the recorded events of all service instances.

+**Expected Output:**

+Getting the list of instance events in the org [ORG_NAME] / space [SPACE_NAME] ...

+OK

+[List of events]

+**Additional note:** The successful execution of this command will return all the events releated to all service instances.
+You can also use flags [--delete|--update|--create] to filter out results based on event type.

 ### Starting a restore: